lonewolf28/rewind-job/README.md

 ```
 * Terraform uses dev and prod workspaces, and it dynamically chooses dev/prod cidr and subnets based on the selected           workspace or it selects based on the prefix(dev/prod) if it uses the default workspace. see below

-* The backend is configure with S3, tfstate files get saved there
+* The backend is configured with S3, tfstate files get saved there

 * To deploy the infrastructure